NASA Astronaut Corps: Active astronauts

-There are also "international active astronauts", who are assigned to duties at the Johnson Space Center, and who were selected by their home agency to train as part of a NASA Astronaut Group and serve alongside their NASA counterparts.
+There are also "international active astronauts", who are assigned to duties at the Johnson Space Center, and who were selected by their home agency to train as part of an NASA Astronaut Group and serve alongside their NASA counterparts.
 While the international astronauts go through training with the NASA Astronaut Corps, they are not considered members of the corps.

 Management astronauts

-As of April 2025, the corps has 12 "management" astronauts, who remain NASA employees but are no longer eligible for flight assignment.
-The management astronauts included personnel chosen to join the corps as early as 1987 (Group 12) and as recently as 2009 (Group 20).
+As of September 2026, the corps has 10 "management" astronauts who remain NASA employees but are no longer eligible for flight assignment.
+The management astronauts included personnel chosen to join the corps as early as 1996 (Group 16) and as recently as 2009 (Group 20).